 Read the following topics of chapter IVB of CRPC notes of judiciary.
-It includes powers of superior officers of police, public when to assist Magistrates and police, aid to a person other than a police officer, executing the warrant, and public to give information of certain offences.
+It includes powers of superior officers of police, the public when to assist Magistrates and police, aid to a person other than a police officer, executing the warrant, and the public to give information about certain offences.

 1) Every person is bound to assist a Magistrate or police officer reasonably demanding his aid -